-LOSS OF GOOD ST TANDING

-Student: Primary School
+Student: TANCHEP RISE Primary School

 Room:

 Teacher:

 Date:

-Dear Parent/Caregiver,
+Dear Parent/Guardian,

-This is to inform you that has lost their Good Stand ing.
-This has been
+This is to inform you that This has been triggered because of their behaviour. has lost their Good Standing.

-triggered because of the followi ng reason(s):

-Behaviour r

 Comments:

-·
+· · · · · · · · · · · · · · · · · · · ove issues and the consequences of their actions.

-has School staff have worked closely Notifications to rectify these issu y with your child as well as fa oove issues and the consequence mily members through Stage Or
+School staff have worked closely with your child as Stage Two to rectify these issues. well as family members through Stage One and

-The loss of Good Standing will la effective from: ast for a period of 2 weeks of school (attendance of all days is required) and is
+The loss of Good Standing will last for a minimum p days is required) and is effective from

-to ·

-During this period your child wil they perform satisfactorily over Reinstatement of Good Standing identified areas of concern and this period, they may regain g application.
-If these issues o their Good Standing after the co ompletion of the
+During this period, your child will not be permitted to events.
+If they perform acceptably over this period, completion of the Reinstatement of Good Standing and need to continue to address identified areas of conditions. they may regain their Good Standing after the application.
+If these issues continue, they will

-Hopefully, together we can reso olve these issues and move fo rward in a positive manner.
+Hopefully, together we can resolve these issues and d move forward in a positive manner.

 Yours sincerely,

 Helen Demiris PRINCIPAL

-Student: (signature)
+Student (cignature)

-Read by: Parent (signature)
+Student (signature) Read by: Parent (signature)

-Please sign and return this letter to Administration within 24 hours.
+Please sign and return this letter to administration within 24 hours.